eparlato/christmas-lights-kata/christmas-lights-backlog.md

 ### GOAL 2: app with lights version 1

 Create a new object to deal with different type of commands.
-XX Manage the TOGGLE case.
+XX Manage the TOGGLE case on a 1x1 grid.
+X
-Implement ON/OFF command cases.
-Send a command on several lights, such as TOGGLE 0,0 -> 2,2.
-Send a sequence of commands, each command on several lights.
 Send an empty sequence of commands.
+Implement ON/OFF command cases on a 1x1 grid.
+Send a sequence of commands on a 1x1 grid.
+Send a command on several lights on a 3x3 grid, such as TOGGLE 0,0 -> 2,2.
+Send a sequence of commands on a 4x4 grid.

 ### GOAL 3: app with lights version 2